 One of the key explanations behind this forecasted growth in the cloud is that the barriers to adoption are decreasing.
 More people understand the cloud and importantly, more people trust it.

 The cloud is complicated.
 There is no way around it.

-For many non-technical managers the knowledge and expertise which is required for cloud migration is simply not there.
+For many non-technical managers, the knowledge and expertise which is required for cloud migration are simply not there.
 Slowly though, people are becoming more familiar with the technology and understanding is on the up.

-Suddenly a server could be installed, maintained and upgraded in some faraway place, very simply and very cheaply.
+Suddenly a server could be installed, maintained and upgraded in some faraway place, very simple and very cheaply.

 Concerns about security have also abated in recent years.
 The cloud used to be seen as less secure than private physical servers.
 But the big hacking victims of last year – Sony and the American retailer Target – were guilty of taking this view.